Home » Best Forex Brokers in April 2026 » No Dealing Desk Forex Brokers

 What Is a No Dealing Desk (NDD) Broker?

-It also enables traders to gain direct access to the underlying markets.
+Furthermore, this pricing model helps prevent conflict of interest as brokers do not profit from their clients’ losses.
+It also allows traders to gain direct access to the underlying markets.
 Prices are sourced from large pools of liquidity providers, considerably reducing the risk of slippage and requotes.
-Experienced and professional traders commonly favor NDD brokers because the latter often deliver raw spreads, faster transactions, and better execution speeds.
+Experienced and professional traders commonly prefer NDD brokers because they often deliver raw spreads, faster transactions, and better execution speeds.

 How Do NDD Brokers Compare to Market Makers?

-NDD brokers offer greater price transparency as they provide traders with direct access to interbank market prices.
+NDD brokers generally offer greater price transparency as they provide traders with direct access to interbank market prices.
 Such brokerages process orders without dealing desk intervention.
-By contrast, market makers operate in-house dealing desks and provide their own quotations, essentially profiting from the differences between the bid and ask prices.
+By contrast, market makers operate in-house dealing desks and provide their own quotations, profiting from the differences between the bid and ask prices.

 Dealing-desk brokers are said to “create” markets for their customers, hence the name “market makers”.
 They sometimes trade against their clients, which may potentially result in a conflict of interest.
 Brokerages using this model typically offer fixed rather than floating spreads.

 When a trader places a buy order with a market maker, the broker will first attempt to find a matching sell order from another client in their trading book.
-When it fails to locate a matching order, the market maker will resort to taking the opposite side of the client’s order.
+When it fails to locate a matching order, the market maker resorts to taking the opposite side of the client’s order.
 Such brokerages largely manage orders internally rather than sourcing prices directly from external liquidity providers.

 Types of NDD Brokers